trombik/ansible-role-hostname/README.md

 Configure `hostname(1)`

-## Notes for Ubuntu users
+## Notes for all users

-Ubuntu does not manage DNS domain name of the host.
-It is up to the users to set up one.
-Note that it is officially stated that setting `/etc/hostname`, which the role modifies, to FQDN is not the Right Thing.
-The role sets the short form of `hostname_fqdn` in `/etc/hostname`, and silently discards the rest of `hostname_fqdn`.
+`hostname` is NOT a FQDN.
+Some OSes allows to set domain name of the `hostname`, but the domain name does not belong to system configuration.
+It belongs to DNS.
+A system cannot _belong_ to a domain (exceptions: Active Directory).
+You cannot set FQDN with this role.
+Use DNS or `trombik.hosts` to make FQDN work on the host.

+## Backward compatibility

+Previous versions of the role allow users to set FQDN in some OSes.
+The role reverts to old behaviour if `hostname_fqdn` is defined.

 # Requirements